react-navigation/react-navigation.github.io/website/versioned_docs/version-4.x/getting-started.md

 #### Installing dependencies into a bare React Native project

-In your project directory, run `yarn add react-native-reanimated react-native-gesture-handler react-native-screens@^1.0.0-alpha.23`.
+In your project directory, run `yarn add react-native-reanimated react-native-gesture-handler react-native-screens`.

 Next, we need to link these libraries.
 The steps depends on your React Native version: